ajaysureshcodes/ice-4131-labs/lab1/README.md

 ### Task List

-Today's tasks are as follows:
+The tasks for this lab are as follows:

 1. [Getting Access to the Supercomputer](#step-1-getting-access-to-the-supercomputer)
 2. [Logging in to the Supercomputer](#step-2-logging-in-to-the-supercomputer)